-Quitting a job to work and travel will be one of the biggest decisions you make in your life.
-You must deal with the fears and mindset issues early on so you can move forward.
+Quitting a job to travel and work remotely will be one of the biggest decisions you make in your life.
+You must deal with the fears and mindset issues early to move forward.

-After coaching several people, these are the common fears of quitting a job that are brought up in the sessions.
+After coaching several people, these are the common fears of quitting a job that is brought up in the sessions.

-The simple reason why you will feel uncertainty and a lack of control is because you are taking your first steps out of the comfort zone.
+You will feel uncertainty and a lack of control simply because you are taking your first steps out of your comfort zone.

 If you expect the worst, you’ll probably feel too negative to notice opportunities.
 If you expect the best, you’ll create a life that’s hard to live up to.
 Focus on what you’ll do to create what you want to experience.

-One of the more common statements when coaching a client is “I don’t have the technical skills to be a remote worker” and when completing a skills analysis with them, it becomes obvious that they have more skills than they give themselves credit for.
+One of the more common statements when coaching a client is, “I don’t have the technical skills to be a remote worker,” when completing a skills analysis with them, it becomes apparent that they have more skills than they give themselves credit for.

 Grab an A3 pad and pencil, then write down skills from current and previous employment.

-Another way to get over your lack of confidence is by helping someone else because this often enables us to forget about our inabilities.
+Another way to overcome your lack of confidence is by helping someone else because this often enables us to forget our inabilities.

 It feels good when you can make a difference for someone else.
 Instead of focusing on your weaknesses, volunteer to mentor, assist or teach another, and you’ll see your self-confidence grow the more you help.

-Changing your mindset about money is an important step to take before you quit your job.
+Changing your mindset about money is an essential step before quitting your job.
 You cannot run your business from a place of fear.

-There are steps within my exit strategy that is taught to clients that make sure you put plans in place to avoid stress around money, such as creating your business as a side-hustle while working full-time.
+There are steps within my exit strategy taught to clients that make sure you put plans in place to avoid stress around money, such as creating your business as a side hustle while working full-time.

-You might be taken ill because it happens in life but you cannot live on ‘what-if’ type scenarios otherwise you will live a lifetime of regret.
-While travelling as a remote worker, it’s important to make sure you purchase adequate medical and or travel insurance so that your medical bills are covered.
+You might be taken ill because it happens in life, but you cannot live on ‘what-if’ type scenarios; otherwise, you will live a lifetime of regret.
+While traveling as a remote worker, it’s essential to make sure you purchase adequate medical and or travel insurance so that your medical bills are covered.

-Avoid any health issues by exercising regularly and eating healthy food just as you would do if you were living a healthy life back home.
+Avoid any health issues by exercising regularly and eating healthy food just as you would if you lived a healthy life back home.

-Having diabetes does not hold me back – travelling with medication means my sugar levels are controlled and exploring the places I travel to, results in regular exercise.
-Regular annual checkups are important for pre-existing conditions.
+Having diabetes does not hold me back – traveling with medication means my sugar levels are controlled, and exploring the places I travel to, results in regular exercise.
+Regular annual checkups are essential for pre-existing conditions.

-Going from a regular monthly salary to not knowing when your next income is coming from is a huge mindset change.
+Going from a regular monthly salary to not knowing where your next income comes from is a huge mindset change.
 When you transition into a freelancer or an entrepreneur, you lose that job security, and it’s important to know how to deal with this change before you quit your job.

-Recommended is a read of an article written on how to deal with job security, this covers the topic in more detail.
-Realising that there is no such thing as job security anymore will make you feel confident about the decision.
+Recommended is a read of this guide on how to deal with job security.
+This covers the topic in more detail.
+Realizing that there is no such thing as job security anymore will make you feel confident about the decision.

-Sit down with a pad/pencil and brainstorm the fears that are stopping you from deciding to quit your 9-to-5 job to work remotely and travel.
+Sit down with a pad/pencil and brainstorm the fears stopping you from quitting your 9-to-5 job to work remotely and travel.
 Be honest with yourself and make a note of everything, no matter how small you think it is.